dnth/dnth.github.io/content/blog/talk_tfdl_deploying_dl_without_tears/index.md

 ### ⛏ Technical Walkthrough
 I transition the talk to share on some of my recent projects on deploying DL models.

-Two general categories of deployment environments are cloud and edge deployment.
+I elaborated on two general categories of deployment environments:

++ Cloud Deployment.
++ Edge Deployment.

 #### 🌧 Cloud Deployment
 Cloud deployment is a setting where the trained DL model is hosted on the cloud infrastructure.